robert-hh/wm8960/readme.md

 If set to True, a Mono mix is sent to the left and right output channel.
 This is different from enabling module_mono_mix, which enables output 3.

-### alc_mode(channel, mode=alc_mode)
+### alc_mode(channel, mode=ALC_MODE)

 Enables or disables ALC mode.
 Parameters are:

 **channel** Enable and set the channel for ALC.
 The parameter values are:

-  - alc_off:   Switch ALC off
+  - ALC_OFF:   Switch ALC off
-  - als_right:  Use the right input channel
+  - ALS_RIGHT:  Use the right input channel
-  - alc_left:   Use the left input channel
+  - ALC_LEFT:   Use the left input channel
-  - alc_stereo: Use both input channels.
+  - ALC_STEREO: Use both input channels.

 **mode** Set the ALC mode.
 Input values are

-  - alc_mode:   act as ALC
+  - ALC_MODE:   act as ALC
-  - alc_limiter: act as limiter.
+  - ALC_LIMITER: act as limiter.

 ### alc_gain(target=-12, max_gain=30, min_gain=-17.25, noise_gate=-78)